Handheld-Database/handheld-database-desktop-app/README.md

 # Application to make the contribution to the Handheld Database easier.

 ## About
+> [!WARNING]
-This application is **work in progress**.
+> This application is work in progress.

 You will be able to use it to add Platforms, Systems and Games to those systems.
 You will be able to do everything visually, like now through the scripts.

 ## TO DO
 - [x] Make temporary UI for the Platfrom, System and Game windows
+- [x] Put all classes in different files.
 - [ ] Make temporary UI for the manual game and automatic game contribution.
-- [x] Put all classes in different files.
+- [ ] Make temporary UI for the platfrom and system contribution.
 - [ ] Make a function to dynamically read the existing platforms and the systems in those platforms and make a dropdown menu using them.
 - [ ] Implement all the functionality that exists in the scripts.
+- [ ] Make a file to store all the styles.
 - [ ] Clean up the folders (duplicate scripts, etc...).
 - [ ] Make a test build off the application.
 For Windows and Linux.